 Weekly food routine at home

-Adopting some simple food habits into your weekly routine will remove a lot of the stress around food, saving you both time and money - while shopping and at home.
+It may help to remove a lot of the stress around shopping, planning, preparing and cooking food, saving you both time and money.
 It’ll also ensure your food is eaten and not binned!

-Have a go, keep doing what you’ve learnt and, if it doesn’t work, then try something else.
-Repeat.
-Eventually, it’ll become second nature and part of your regular weekly routine.
+Have a go, keep doing what you’ve learnt, and then try something else.
+Eventually, it’ll become second nature and regular part of your weekly routine.

 Adopt a few simple habits to take the stress out of shopping, keep it simple and help you stick to your list when in the shop!